scoliosiss/mushroomclient/README.md

 # Mushroom Client

-## Mushroom client is a qol hypixel mod made by Scale#1337, i love rat#9200 and Swig#3676 along with some code stolen from chattriggers modules
+## Mushroom client is a qol hypixel mod made by Scale#1337 and i love rat#9200 aswell as help from ifallious#9999 and Swig#3676 and some code stolen from offical chattriggers modules
 ## its a very cool chattriggers cheating module
 ### yes I am aware all of this code is awful, I dont care about optimization I just want it working.
 ### also WIP basically just means not working